PascalEugster/CASFEETODO/README.md

 # Race Todo's

-This WebApp is all about Todo's for a raceweekend and whats needed before, during and after the race.
-You can easily loose sight on your todo's when beeing on a raceweeknd, which can definetly ruin your race.
-Our goal is to help you keep your focus and minimize the time spended on planning.
+This WebApp is all about Simple Todo's and just simple Todo's.
+No Overhead.
+No fancy functions.
+Focus on the real thing let the things holding you off behind.

 ## Authors